A Veterans Guide to VA Loans in Texas 2026

 Metrocare Services – Veterans Housing Assistance, Dallas

-Provides a range of support services to veterans, including housing and mental health care.
+Provides a range of support services to Veterans, including housing and mental health care.

 - Offers transitional housing options.

-- Helps veterans with mental health care and employment services to ensure housing stability.
+- Helps Veterans with mental health care and employment services to ensure housing stability.
 Discover Metrocare Services for Veterans

 Operation Tiny House – Veterans Housing Program, Dallas

-This program offers unique housing solutions for veterans by building affordable tiny homes.
+This program offers unique housing solutions for Veterans by building affordable tiny homes.

 - Focuses on providing sustainable, low-cost housing options.